Closing the Safety Gap: Surgical Concept Erasure in Visual Autoregressive Models: Introduction

 In this work, we examine the limitations of existing CE methods originally developed for diffusion models when applied to VAR framework.
 Current approaches align visual tokens independently at each scale using differential prompts, a procedure reminiscent of aligning diffusion outputs at individual timesteps.
 However, this independent alignment introduces cumulative errors across scales, often leading to severe degradation in image quality.
 To address this challenge, we first introduce \textbf{VARE}rasure, a framework that leverages auxiliary target tokens as additional inputs to mitigate discrepancies caused by token misalignment.
 Building on this framework, we further propose \textbf{S-VARE}, a method for surgical concept erasure in VAR models.
 Unlike prior work that formulates erasure as a regression problem by minimizing mean squared error (MSE) between predicted and reference noise in U-Nets, recent advances such as the Infinity model have demonstrated that binary spherical quantization (BSQ)~\citep{zhao2024image} can improve codebook efficiency by projecting predictions into a probability space.
 Inspired by this, we design a filtered cross-entropy loss $\mathcal{L}_{FCE}$ that measures semantic differences more precisely by computing bit-wise discrepancies between predicted tokens and quantized targets.
 Finally, to counter common side effects of na\"ive fine-tuning, such as language drift and reduced output diversity, we introduce a preservation loss $\mathcal{L}_{Pre}$ tailored for VARs, which aligns outputs of the pre-trained and fine-tuned models, safeguarding unrelated concepts and maintaining generative diversity.
+In summary, we make the following contributions: \begin{itemize} \item We are the first to systematically analysis the challenge of directly applying existing diffusion-based CE methods to VAR models, and we propose a novel fundamental \textbf{VARE} framework to address this limitation. \item By analyzing the characteristics of the VAR framework, we identify the limitations of existing erasure functions and introduce a new concept erasure method \textbf{VARE}, which consists of a filtered erasure loss $\mathcal{L}_{FCE}$ and a preservation loss $\mathcal{L}_{Pre}$. \item Extensive experimental results demonstrate that our method successfully erases 97\% of sensitive concepts while causing less than 2\% degradation in CLIP score, filling a critical gap in the safe and efficient deployment of text-to-image generation models. \end{itemize}